LDC Ministerial Conference 2009

 To this end UNIDO has commissioned a number of studies which range from a wider, more general study of the global and regional issues involved, to four sector-specific studies covering cotton, fruits and vegetables, fisheries and dairy sectors in eight African and Asian LDCs.

-The studies include reviews of existing policies and analyses of their effectiveness in the regional and global contexts.
+The studies included reviews of existing policies and analyses of their effectiveness in the regional and global contexts.
 They also identify key growth drivers and provide a related set of policy recommendations.

 The Conference also featured a debate on the role of development partners, and possible synergies amongst them, in helping LDCs respond to the effects of the crisis.
 In particular, as the 2001-2010 timeframe for the Brussels Programme of Action for LDCs is coming to an end, various institutions are gathering their efforts to take stock of progress and to plan ahead for the next global LDCs Conference in 2011 (LDC-IV) with UN-OHRLLS as its focal point.